 If you are Social / Housing Association tenant, you are protected by law and cannot get evicted for simply filing a housing disrepair claim.
 Private tenants have fewer protections, though if the council serve your landlord an improvement notice you are protected for six months.
 You are also protected from so-called “revenge evictions”.

 Every case is different, and the amount you can claim will depend on the severity of the disrepair.
-In our experience, you may be able to receive between £1,000 and £20,000.
+Our panel will give you a calculation as to how much you could be owed, but it could be in the thousands depending on your particular case.

-We will ask you to provide evidence of the disrepair when you first get in touch.
-A member of our team will then arrange a totally free visit to your home to take images and assess the issues.
-We will then build your case against your landlord.
+Our panel will ask you to provide evidence of the disrepair when you first get in touch.
+A member of our team will then ask you to take images of the problems and assess the issues.
+They will then build your case against your landlord.

-Yes, you will still need to pay rent while your housing disrepair claim is going through.
+Yes, you will still need to pay rent while your housing disrepair claim progresses.

 Fairweather Group Ltd t/a DisrepairClaims.co.uk do not give legal advice; Our service is limited to the process and administration of compensation claims.
 You do not need to use a claims management company to make a claim.
 You have the right to use the Housing Ombudsman to seek redress for free.
 You can also seek legal advice elsewhere.